Keith-S-Thompson/show_c_types/README.md

 information in plain text.

 You may need to modify the `Makefile` to adjust the compiler command as appropriate for your system.
+See the header comment block there for details.

 To build: